Grbmax/opencv-seminar/README.md

 # opencv-seminar
-This repository contains the codes covered in the OpenCV seminar for RTR
+This repository contains the codes covered in the OpenCV seminar for Robocon Team Rudra.